circleci/circleci-docs/jekyll/_cci2/single-box.md

 - Enable Auto-assign Public IP
 - Check the IAM role is set to None
 ![AWS Step 3]({{site.baseurl}}/assets/img/docs/single-box-step3.png)
-- Select Next: Add Storage.
+Then select Next: Add Storage.
 4. By default, the instance will have 100GiB of storage, this is enough for the trial install.
 Select Next: Add Tags.
 5. You don't need to add a tag for the purposes of this trial but feel free to do so using the Add Tag button.
 Select Next: Configure Security Group.
 5. On the Configure Security Group page, open the following ports: